 Rio Grande Valley College expects students to attend and participate in all classes.
 Missed coursework has the potential to disrupt individual and team learning, invalidate assessment of learning outcomes, create unfair advantages, and divert faculty and student resources away from teaching and learning.
-However, occasionally an absence from coursework will be unavoidable and circumstances beyond our control may happen, therefore an excused absence may be considered with the expectation that the absence meets the excused absence criteria, proper and timely documentation is provided with the Program Director (VN Director of Nurses and/or Asst.
-Director of Nurses; Assistant Allied-Health Director and/or School Director).
-Refer to page 56 of the School Catalog for a detailed explanation of the Excused Absence Policy which outlines the excused absence criteria and procedures.
+However, occasionally an absence from coursework will be unavoidable and circumstances beyond our control may happen, therefore an excused absence may be considered with the expectation that the absence meets the excused absence criteria, proper and timely documentation is provided to the Program Director (VN and A.D.N.
+Director of Nurses and/or Asst.
+DON; Assistant Allied-Health Director and/or School Director).
+Refer to page 76 of the School Catalog for a detailed explanation of the Excused Absence Policy which outlines the excused absence criteria and procedures.